As a manager, supervisor, or team leader, a large part of your role is supporting those you manage.

 Spending hours or even days beating yourself up about a mistake is wasted energy.
 Funnel that energy into your next win or some self-care time.

-These 6 tips are just a starting point for your wellbeing at work action plan.
+These 6 tips are just a starting point for your stress management and wellbeing at work action plan.

 We recommend spending regular time refining your own action plan.
-You can start with the tips given above, but you’ll probably find over time that you add extra strategies for maintaining great workplace wellbeing.
+You can start with the tips given above, but you’ll probably find over time that you add extra strategies for maintaining your optimum workplace wellbeing.